TheLancashireman/pico-logger/README.md

 The remote sensors are in separate repositories.

-## Additional software

-## Design (short version)

-* On-board LED is used as an alive indicator.
-Blinks for 20 ms every 2s.
-* USB is the console - used for communicating with PC.
-* Uart1 is used for receiving messages from the serial remote sensors.

-## CAVEAT: This project is under development.
+## CAVEAT: This project is in the early development stages.
 If you're looking for a ready-to-run project please look elsewhere.

 ## License